Apostolique/Apos.Input/docs/api/ICondition.md

 # ICondition

-An ICondition is an abstraction over button-based input.
+An [ICondition](https://github.com/Apostolique/Apos.Input/blob/master/Source/ICondition.cs) is an abstraction over button-based input.
 A button can pressed or not pressed which maps to `on` or `off` respectively.
 By comparing it's previous and current states, we get the following cases.

 In the following functions, when `canConsume` is `true`, it means that the `Consume()` function gets called implicitly if the condition is part of the tracking system.

 ---

+## Pressed

 ```csharp
 bool Pressed(bool canConsume = true);